How to Prepare Business Exit Strategies

 These questions and more are explored when creating an exit strategy, there is no template because every situation is different.

-At Catandra we specialise in helping companies achieve exit positions, we partner with national specialists (corporate finance firms, chartered financial planners and solicitors) who can provide support through the process.
+At Catandra I specialise in helping companies achieve exit positions, I have a network of trusted specialist partners (corporate finance firms, chartered financial planners and solicitors) who can provide support through the process.

 Maximising sale value in other ways